alex-bellon/wikipedia/README.md

 [Adjective Order](https://en.wikipedia.org/wiki/Adjective#Order) - In many languages, attributive adjectives usually occur in a specific order.
 In general, the adjective order in English can be summarised as: opinion, size, age or shape, colour, origin, material, purpose.
 This sequence (with age preceding shape) is sometimes referred to by the mnemonic OSASCOMP.

+### Idioms

+[Hobson's Choice](https://en.wikipedia.org/wiki/Hobson's_choice) - a free choice in which only one thing is offered.
+Because a person may refuse to accept what is offered, the two options are taking it or taking nothing.
+In other words, one may "take it or leave it".

+[Morton's Fork](https://en.wikipedia.org/wiki/Morton's_fork) - a type of false dilemma in which contradictory observations lead to the same conclusion.
+It is said to have originated with the collecting of taxes by John Morton.

 ### Languages

 [Constructed Languages](https://en.wikipedia.org/wiki/Constructed_language) - A constructed language (sometimes called a conlang) is a language whose phonology, grammar, and vocabulary are, instead of having developed naturally, consciously devised for communication between intelligent beings, most commonly for use by humanoids.